-(ii) Licenses
+(ii) Licences

-Separately acquired licenses are shown at historical cost.
-Licenses acquired in a business combination are recognised at fair value at the acquisition date.
-Licenses have a finite useful life and are carried at cost less accumulated amortisation.
-Amortisation is calculated using the straight-line method to allocate the cost of licenses over their estimated useful lives of two to ten years.
+Separately acquired licences are shown at historical cost.
+Licences acquired in a business combination are recognised at fair value at the acquisition date.
+Licences have a finite useful life and are carried at cost less accumulated amortisation.
+Amortisation is calculated using the straight-line method to allocate the cost of licences over their estimated useful lives of two to ten years.

-Acquired computer software licenses are capitalised on the basis of the costs incurred to acquire and bring to use the specific software.
+Acquired computer software licences are capitalised on the basis of the costs incurred to acquire and bring to use the specific software.
 These costs are amortised over their estimated useful lives of two to four years.